 Our Web Hosting Service options include Windows server 2012, which is required for running ASP.NET.

 Worldwide, many developers are eagerly checking the schedule and roadmap of this exciting new technology.
-The RC2 milestone is of interest to everyone.
+Over the past 12 months Microsoft have delivered on proposed schedule dates.

 Bootstrap is a very popular tool for creating dynamic web sites, which is a key requirement for obtaining high google search engine rankings.